-Staff will be supported and supervised by the Head TeacherThe designated safeguarding lead will be supported by the DSL /Head Teacher
+Staff will be supported and supervised through ongoing discussions and check-ins, staff meetings and the performance management process.

-Child Protection advice and support is available from... see School Child Protection Manual - Section B - Practice Guidance/ Contacts)
+The designated safeguarding lead will be supported by the nominated safeguarding governor and LEA.
+Child Protection advice and support is available from NYSCB.